 However, the water is murky.
 If you use a mask to check the view under the surface you’ll find visibility is around zero.
 Standing waist-deep in the sea, the sand feels muddy and sticky – in fact your feet will sink in an inch or two: Not the most pleasant sensation.

-Apparently, the locals consider the water not clean enough for taking a dip.
+Some locals even consider the water insufficiently clean for swimming.

 Further east along the coast, between Miami Beach and Batu Ferringhi, you can find Moonlight Bay.

 The beach here is wide and sandy – a nice place for a picnic.
-However as with much of Batu Ferringhi the water is murky, and the area has been spoiled by aggressive property development.
+However as with much of Batu Ferringhi the water is murky, and the area has been compromised by aggressive property development.

 We planned to spend 7 nights in Penang, with quite a lot on our agenda.
 We were keen to experience the multi-cultural food, markets and ambiance of Georgetown.
 We also wanted to take a look at the booming property market to assess costs, and discover how the standards and quality of life compare to Europe.

 Finally, we were hoping to purchase some jewelry, and where better to negotiate a bargain for gold than in the backstreets of Little India?

 If you enjoyed Penang Malaysia – Welcome to China, check out our Malaysia Island Hopping trip.
 You may also like: